v0ss3n/jekyll/_posts/textilelab/2019-11-25-processing pattern generator.md

 ---

 # Processing Pattern Generator
 To create patterns I wanted to create a tool.
 I started out making patterns the way I learned at art school using Adobe Illustrator, but then I am still the only designer of the print and I want to have software to co-create with me.
 I found a [tutorial](https://www.instructables.com/id/Processing-patterns/) on how to use Processing to make a pattern and modified the [provided example code]({{ site.baseurl }}/files/example-pattern-tool.pde).

+The symbolic print archive can be found [here](https://michellevossen.com/textile-archive/index).

 ## Start symbol
 Symbol no. 008